reiinakano/arbitrary-image-stylization-tfjs/README.md

 ### What is this?

-This is an implementation of an arbitrary image stylization algorithm running purely in the browser using TensorFlow.js.
+This is an implementation of an arbitrary style transfer algorithm running purely in the browser using TensorFlow.js.
 As with all neural style transfer algorithms, a neural network attempts to "draw" one picture, the Content (usually a photograph), in the style of another,